xiaolima09/UF-Digital-Collections-Metadata/README.md

 5. Create the new project in OpenRefine

-Locate OpenRefine folder and Click the blue diamond to load OpenRefine in the browser as a new tab In the browser OpenRefine tab, create the project
-Get data from This Computer --> Choose File --> browse to locate the txt file prepared in Step 4--> Next Parse data as CSV / TSV / separator-based files --> Character encoding --> UTF-8 --> check Trim leading & trailing whitespace from strings --> Create Project
+    Locate OpenRefine folder and Click the blue diamond to load OpenRefine in the browser as a new tab In the browser OpenRefine tab, create the project Get data from This Computer --> Choose File --> browse to locate the txt file prepared in Step 4--> Next Parse data as CSV / TSV / separator-based files --> Character encoding --> UTF-8 --> check Trim leading & trailing whitespace from strings --> Create     Project

+6.Transform and Cleanup

+   Adjust the number of rows showing on the page to browse the loaded records Copy the json script to process the current batch Undo/Redo --> Apply --> Paste the json script (filename) --> Perform Operations Browse to spot outliners, fix issues if any; if no issues, proceed to the next step Export --> Excel 2007 --> tag the filename with "_refined"